Perinban/Stock-Market-Analysis/README.md

-After filtering out unnecessary records, we included new columns **\[Mentioned in Appendix 1\]** using statistical formulas **\[Mentioned in Appendix 3\]** to improve DAX company performance.
+After filtering out unnecessary records, we included new columns **\[Mentioned in Appendix 1\]** using statistical formulas **\[Mentioned in Appendix 3\]** to improve  company performance.
 Once these columns were integrated, the enriched dataset was stored in the
 \"STOCK_HISTORY\" as data mart table, allowing for comprehensive trend analysis and strategic decision-making based on historical stock data.